 Source: Zhihu.
 2018.12.15. 看懂5G NSA和SA

 Three major Chinese telecom operators all strategize to ultimately shift to SA 5G NR (New radio) from NSA or NSA+SA dual mode.
-To realize full coverage of the 5G SA network, the three operators have developed their evolution paths considering: (1) the tradeoff between construction speed and marketing roll-out, (2) the cost-effectiveness of new SA 5G deployment and existing 4G infrastructure.
+To realize full coverage of the 5G SA network, the three operators have developed their evolution paths considering: (1) the tradeoff between construction speed (marketing deployment) and service quality, (2) the cost-effectiveness of new SA 5G deployment and existing 4G infrastructure.

 China’s two telecom leagues are playing different strategies based on their infrastructure foundations and spectrum resources.
 China Mobile chose the combination of Path 1 and Path 2.
 Via Path 2, the operator can rapidly expand 5G service nationwide, though its quality is not so good as path 1.
 To keep the leading position in the industry, China Mobile may prioritize speedy deployment before improving the quality.